 Learning doesn’t take place only in schools, and schooling doesn’t take place only in classrooms.
 In Kairos participants learn by going outside the classroom to learn in Nature; the Built Environment; Media, like Film and Video; Imagined Places like outer space, a colony on Mars or a city under the seas; simulated environments like zoos, museums and theme parks; and Virtual Worlds.

-Base Camp North Woods helps participants learn from the wisdom of nature and include the natural environment in education wherever we can find it, even if it is just a city park or a garden.
+Basecamp Great Outdoors helps participants learn from the wisdom of nature and include the natural environment in education wherever we can find it, even if it is just a city park or a garden.

-Base Camp North Woods will host an outdoor adventure the second week in August each year in Northern Wisconsin, Minnesota and Michigan.
+Basecamp Great Outdoors will host an outdoor adventure the second week in August each year in Northern Wisconsin, Minnesota and Michigan.
 Instructors like Pat Kohlin and Bob Kovar are skilled environmentalists and outdoor guides who, over the coming years, will take participants on camping, canoeing, kayaking and skiing adventures in Northern Wisconsin, Upper Michigan, Lake Superior, Lake Michigan and the Boundary Waters of Minnesota.
 Their motto is “The Real Classroom is Outside…Get into it!”

 Kairos projects can also take place in built environments like cities.
 Over half the world’s population now lives in cities.
 Cities are the cradle of civilization and culture, transmitting human achievement from generation to generation.

-Ensō is establishing its first international Base Camp in Dubai in the United Arab Emirates and will be hosting an event in January 2022, during the World Expo, where over 190 countries will be gathering to showcase the best features of global civilization.
+Ensō is establishing its first international Basecamp in Dubai in the United Arab Emirates and will be hosting an event in January 2022, during the World Expo, where over 190 countries will be gathering to showcase the best features of global civilization.

-Enso will be hosting annual events around Mediated learning in Los Angeles in cooperation with the Academy Museum of Motion Pictures and the George Lucas Museum of Narrative Art.
+Ensō Education Institute will be hosting annual events around Mediated learning in Los Angeles in cooperation with the Academy Museum of Motion Pictures and the George Lucas Museum of Narrative Art.

-Ensō is opening a Base Camp in our Imaginations that will meet on Zoom with Out Posts in imagined places like Space colonies on Mars, or cities under the Ocean.
+Ensō is opening a Basecamp in our Imaginations that will meet on Zoom with Outposts in imagined places like Space colonies on Mars, or cities under the Ocean.
 Those with ideas for a future that does not yet exist can join Base Camp Imagination on Zoom in March.
 Watch for the announcement soon.

 Much learning takes place in simulated environments like museums, zoos, and theme parks.

-Ensō has established a Base Camp for spatial narratives in Orlando, Florida.
+Ensō has established a Basecamp for spatial narratives in Orlando, Florida.
 Enso Education Institute was created out of a planning session held in Orlando where former Walt Disney Imagineer Brian Collins took us for a guided tour of the new attraction, “Star Wars: Galaxy’s Edge” just after it had opened.

-Brian will be hosting annual events each November at Disney World in Base Camp Orlando.
+Brian will be hosting annual events each November at Disney World in Basecamp Orlando.

-Another environment is VIRTUAL REALITY.
+Another environment is virtual reality.
 Virtual Reality will become one of the most prominent environments for learning in the future.
-Ensō is building a Base Camp in the Virtual World that will steadily grow in years to come.
+Ensō is building a Basecamp in the Virtual World that will steadily grow in years to come.
 Ensō’s Virtual World consultant, Steve Lewis, and others are helping Ensō develop Base Camp VR in Virtual Reality.